CreedLab-Neuro/Manuscript_PMID41279070/Data/MasonPhotometry/Analysis.md

 Trial logic follows the original analysis: each grab claims the most recent preceding, not-yet-used tone; latency is measured from tone onset; success means latency < 10 s.

-> **Two cohorts.** OFP and OFP2 are separate groups of mice whose IDs collide except for
-> zero padding — OFP2's `M01` is **not** OFP's `M1`. `animal_id` carries an `OFP`/`OFP2`
-> prefix so they can never be merged.
-Reading only the first folder silently loses 4 SHAM,
-> 3 SNI and 3 SK3 animals.

 Panel D plots the **mean latency of successful trials, from tone onset**, which is what the published figure did.
 Including the misses turns the first pellet bin into a multi-minute value and blows the axis out.

-Two OFP2 sessions are near-empty in the source data — SHAM `M07` day 1 (2 tones, 1 grab)
-and `M01` day 3 (45 tones, 1 grab), against 130–220 tones in a healthy session.
-They drop out of most bins via the three-trial minimum.

 ### Cohort